Saxlingham is a large originally medieval church, heavily restored in 1898.

 Saxlingham is home to a large roost of Natterer's Bats that make this one of the messiest, and hardest to clean, churches in the project.

-Working closely with Phil Parker our ecologist, Iain Walker the church architect and the church community, we are enclosing the upper half of the north transept to make a self-contained bat loft with internal roost boxes.
-The main work was completed in spring 2021, and we will soon add a decorative screen to match the existing front of the vestry.
+The chosen option was to enclose the upper half of the north transept to make a self-contained bat loft with internal roost boxes.
+The loft was clad in a decorative screen to match the existing lower screen in front of the vestry in the lower half of the transept.
+A door in the upper screen allows access for cleaning and monitoring of the bat loft.
 We've also added an external roost box, and a series of new roosting spaces in the silence chamber.

 As part of this work we have trialled using a drone to identify bat access points along the eaves, which has proved to be a very cost effective alternative to inspecting these areas with scaffolding.